sunilkmaurya/FSGNN/README.md

 # FSGNN
 Implementation of FSGNN.
-For more details, please refer to [our paper](https://arxiv.org/abs/2105.07634) Experiments were conducted with following setup:
+For more details, please refer to [our paper](https://arxiv.org/abs/2105.07634).
+This work is further extended into our [second](https://arxiv.org/abs/2111.06748) paper.
+Experiments were conducted with following setup:
 Pytorch: 1.6.0
 Python: 3.8.5